Daniel249/SB/README.md

 support either individual color per pixel or per horizontal line

-HP
+### HP

+- HS

-rework printing to console to be frame based
+  - rework printing to console to be frame based
+somehow fix framerate

+  - implement event handler
+hold for firing and moving

-design GUI
+  - design GUI
 includes: health, damage, attack speed, tickrate

-LP

-Player.runturn probar con y sin if(console.KeyAvailable)

-dinamically load weapon to ship based on texture
+list of current enemies, some of their stats and visual feedback when hit connects

+- LS

+  - Weapon Loading
-adjust fire rate to not be op
+adjust fire rate or damage to not be op
+alternate fire

+### LP

+- HS

+  - modify texture ingame
+write swap keys with other image
+add weapon marks
+write to .txt

-add chronometric stop and start start sets to one short of tick to tick as fast as posibble ( on moving and shooting)
+  - add chronometric stop and start
+start sets to one tick short, to tick as fast as posibble (on moving and shooting)

+  - eventually add game states
+game menu, running, pause

+- LS

+  - maybe add classes

+  - refactor processFileData in filereader

+  - Player.runturn probar con y sin if(console.KeyAvailable)

-AI
+### AI

+either chronometric or fired by an event

+when run, set a direction based on a target location
+arriving can be an event. if chronometric, call and recalc direction

+friendly bullets go through friends, but still try to not be behind them

+control fire, similar to burst fire